upenndigitalscholarship/petrodelphia/pages/about.md

 ## Additional information
 Everything on this website is public domain, or in Creative Commons license, or sharable under the fair use doctrine.

-It is highly recommended that all users also consult the [Encyclopedia of Greater Philadelphia](https://philadelphiaencyclopedia.org/), a web-based reference hosted by Rutgers University–Newark.
+It is highly recommended that all users also consult the [Encyclopedia of Greater Philadelphia](https://philadelphiaencyclopedia.org/), a website maintained by Rutgers University–Newark.

+Users interested in the legal and technical sides of environmental remediation should be aware of [Philadelphia Refinery Legacy Remediation](https://phillyrefinerycleanup.info/), a website maintained by Evergreen Resources LLP.

+For up-to-date information on the redevelopment of the former refinery complex, see [The Bellwether District](https://www.thebellwetherdistrict.com/), a website maintained by HRP.

+Other important resources include [Hidden City Philadelphia](https://hiddencityphila.org/) and the [Philadelphia Inquirer](https://www.inquirer.com/).

-One large class of sources crucial to this project cannot be included here: proprietary scans from ProQuest Historical Newspapers and Newspapers.com.
+One large class of primary sources crucial to the "Petrosylvania" project cannot be included here: proprietary scans from ProQuest Historical Newspapers and Newspapers.com.
 Serious researchers may want to use such subscription services to supplement this website.

+Much of the information on this website was compiled by student research assistants from newspaper accounts.
+Journalists, past and present, are known to make mistakes—and researchers are fallible, too.
+It is inevitable, despite fact-checking, that a certain number of errors persist.
+Readers are encouraged to do follow-up research.
+Indeed, this public-facing digital history project has been designed to facilitate that.

+The deepest purpose “Petrosylvania” is to inspire and facilitate additional scholarship and sharing.
+Many stories about America’s first petrochemical corridor remain to be told.